-- (1) Check if the parking brake switch is in the LOCK position. - (2) Check if the gear selector lever is in neutral position. - (3) Turn the key to the ON position, and check following. - 1 If all the lamps light ON after sounding buzzer for 3 seconds. - If the lamps do not light or the buzzer is not sounded, check disconnection of wire. - 2 Only below lamps will light ON and all the other light will be turned OFF after 3 seconds. - Charging warning lamp (1) - Engine oil pressure warning lamp (2) - Brake oil pressure warning lamp (3) - Start the engine after all of the lamps OFF.(Only above 3 lamps remain ON)
+- (1) Check if parking brake switch is ON. - (2) Check if gear selector lever is in neutral position. - (3) Turn the key to the ON position, and check following. - 1 If all the lamps light ON after sounding buzzer for 3 seconds. - If the lamps do not light or the buzzer is not sounded, check disconnection of wire. - 2 Only below lamps will light ON and all the other light will be turned OFF after 3 seconds. - Charging warning lamp (1) - Engine oil pressure warning lamp (2) - Brake fail warning lamp (3) - Start the engine after all of the lamps OFF.
+(Only above 3 lamps remain ON)